pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 is connected, we can play the appropriate song for the occasion with the second API call.

-And lastly, for the text message we\'ll use Twilio.
-Luckily they have an existing connector within Power Automate so it\'s only a matter of registering for a Twilio account, getting a number to send messages from and configuring the action in our flow.
+And lastly, for the text message we'll use Twilio.
+Luckily they have an existing connector within Power Automate so it's only a matter of registering for a Twilio account, getting a number to send messages from and configuring the action in our flow.